N Engl J Med April 18, 2024

 Key Findings

-1. Semaglutide significantly improved the Kansas City Cardiomyopathy Questionnaire clinical summary score (KCCQ-CSS) compared to placebo, with a mean increase of 13.7 points versus 6.4 points (estimated treatment difference 7.3 points; P<0.001).
+1. At 52 weeks, the mean change in the Kansas City Cardiomyopathy Questionnaire clinical summary score (KCCQ-CSS) from baseline was 13.7 points with semaglutide compared to 6.4 points with placebo (estimated treatment difference [ETD]: 7.3 points; 95% CI, 4.1 to 10.4; P<0.001).

 Study Design